What makes design studio so intoxicating?

 - Learning how to gather and prioritize feedback

 - Evaluating and selecting a range of possible tools

-4. The hard-work required to improve as a creative problem solver is easier to endure when you're doing it with friends.
+The hard-work required to improve is easier to endure when you're doing it with friends.

 When you bring together people who are looking to solve similar creative problems, something called “studio culture” emerges.
 On any given night, you could find Education Hall filled with people.
 They were chatting over coffee, teaching each other software, jousting with T-squares, fixing plotters, getting high in the parking lot, breaking into the library, reading Aldous Huxley past midnight, watching cartoons, climbing the roof, making out in the stairwell, debating ideas on the Bauhaus, and giving each other design feedback.
 It was magic.

-I met my fiance Liz in architecture school.
+I met my wife in architecture school.
 I was a transfer student and she showed me how to fix the plotter.
 After that we soon become rivals.
 She was the president of our AIAS chapter (the American Institute of Architecture Students).
 I organized a grassroots rebellion to secede from National.
 I posted unstamped flyers around the building encouraging students to revolt against the unjust fees of $50 a year.
 My architecture club was only $20 a year!
-Liz reported me.
+My wife reported me.
 Revolution squashed.

 Most students set up their drafting desks at school.
 If they worked at home, they’d be missing out on studio culture.
 At a basic level, everyone was there to work on their projects.
 But when working together for long enough, the lines between work and play get blurred.
 Friendships are a critical part of building a community for feedback.
 Providing feedback wasn't a chore.
 It was no big deal to sit down with someone for an hour.
 A conversation could wind between project advice, jokes, philosophy, and non-sense.

-Design studio is like an intellectual boot-camp.
+Studio is like a boot-camp for designers.
 It's characterized by its intensity, but you're not doing it alone.

 Fellowship of Momentum